Las Vegas Hourly Paycheck Calculator

 How Your Las Vegas Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA and federal income tax.
-Because Nevada has no state or local wage income tax, there’s no state/local withholding line.
+Your net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA and federal income tax.
+Because Nevada has no state or local income tax, there’s no state/local withholding line.
 The calculator summarizes hours, rates, taxes, deductions, and net pay.

 - Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.